drandreaskrueger/threadify/README.md

 @details

+    resultsList = threadify.getThreaded ( identifierArgs, myFunc, **kwargs )

-Automatically **creates threads** with
+automatically **creates threads** with

-    myFunc(arg,**kwargs)
+    myFunc( arg, **kwargs )

- for each 'arg' in 'identifierArgs' by threadifying it = Exceptions are caught (returned back as a result), and if no exception was thrown, the function result is returned back.
+for each 'arg' in 'identifierArgs' by threadifying it = Exceptions are caught (returned back as a result) ... and if no exception was thrown, the function result is returned back.

 'identifierArg' must be a list, the elements do not need to be unique.